-Simile is the likening of any thing to another object of a different class; it is a poetical or imaginative comparison.
+Simile is the likening of anything to another object of a different class; it is a poetical or imaginative comparison.

-A simile, in poetry, should usually be read in a lower key and more rapidly than other parts of the passage somewhat as a parenthesis is read.
+A simile, in poetry, should usually be read in a lower key and more rapidly than other parts of the passage-somewhat as a parenthesis is read.

-Part curb their fiery steeds, or shun the goal With rapid wheels, or fronted brigades form.
+- 1. Part curb their fiery steeds, or shun the goal With rapid wheels, or fronted brigades form.
 As when, to warn proud cities, war appears, Waged in the troubled sky, and armies rush To battle in the clouds.
-Others with vast Typhoëan rage more fell, Rend up both rocks and hills, and ride the air In whirlwind.
-Hell scarce holds the wild uproar.
-As when Alcides felt the envenomed robe, and tore, Through pain, up by the roots, Thessalian pines, And Lichas from the top of Eta threw Into the Euboic sea.